MariosKokmo/GPE_acceleration/README.md

 the main package dependencies are:
 - numpy:  1.23.5
 - pandas:  1.5.3
-- torch:  2.1.0+cu118
+- torch:  1.8.1
 - matplotlib:  3.7.1

-The software should run for Python version >=3.8
+The software should run for Python version >=3.7

+### ground state
+For the ground state calculations, pyTorch 1.8.1 has been tested.
+With later versions, when doing the conjugations of matrices, the functions might have changed.